Judge in Minnesota orders ICE chief to appear in court, warns of possible contempt proceedings

 "The court acknowledges that ordering the head of a federal agency to personally appear is an extraordinary step, but the extent of ICE's violation of court orders is likewise extraordinary, and lesser measures have tried and failed," the judge wrote.

+Tricia McLaughlin, assistant secretary at the Department of Homeland Security, slammed Schiltz as "another activist judge who is clearly more concerned about politics than the safety of the Minnesotans."
+Schiltz clerked for the late Supreme Court Justice Antonin Scalia when he was a judge on the U.S. Court of Appeals for the District of Columbia Circuit and again when he was appointed to the high court.

+"Does this judge really think Director Lyons should take time out of his day leading ICE to target the worst of the worst criminal illegals including murderers, rapists, pedophiles, and terrorists into our country to testify at a hearing for one illegal alien's removal proceedings?" she said in a statement.
+"We will not let anything slow us down from removing criminal illegal aliens from our streets."

-Schiltz's order came in a case involving an Ecuadorian man, Juan Hugo Tobay Robles, who came to the U.S. illegally in 1999 when he was a minor.
+Tobay Robles came to the U.S. illegally in 1999 when he was a minor.
 He was detained earlier this month and placed in immigration custody at Fort Snelling, Minnesota, according to court filings.

 Tobay Robles challenged his detention in federal district court, and Schiltz issued an order last week requiring federal immigration authorities to either provide him with a bond hearing within seven days or immediately release him from custody if a hearing was not provided.